 You will stay in a flat with up to four rooms, with kitchen, bathroom and toilet.
 It is very likely that you will share a flat with other teacher(s).
 Language Link pays all the bills with the exception of the telephone (calls are free to landlines within the city).

 The flats are not luxurious!
 However, they are livable and furnished with the basics.
 Bedding, cutlery and crockery are all supplied.
 They should be situated close to public transport and within a very reasonable distance of the school.

 Try to get to know your neighbours, they are mostly very friendly and keen to help you with any problems you have.
 It goes without saying, treat them with respect - no loud music at night, slamming doors etc.

 Access to the Internet is readily available throughout the city.
-There are countless Internet cafes in the city.
 If you have your own Laptop, bring it!
-Connection is not so expensive here as in the UK and free wi-fi is becoming popular in some cafes now.
+Connection is not so expensive here as in the UK and free wi-fi is becoming popular in cafes now.
 It is also quite easy to set up an internet connection in your flat.
 Please bear in mind that you are responsible for arranging and paying for this.

 Electricity is 220 volt/50hz.
 Plugs are of the two-pin variety (continental type) Bear this in mind if you are bringing laptops, hairdryers, etc. Service is good with only very rare power cuts.
 Light bulbs do not last very long, probably due to surges in power, so only buy a few at a time.